TheCyberian/thecyberian.github.io/_posts/linux/2019-10-27-linux-standard-input-output-pipes.md

 $ sort myFile | more
 {% endhighlight %}

-In the upcoming article, we'll be learning how to work with jobs.
+In the upcoming linux article, we'll be learning how to work with jobs.
 Handling them effectively by understanding background processes, interruptions and how to kill a process. :)

 <br/>